Alternate ELPAC Operational Field Test FAQs

 What are the rules for pausing during testing?

-Does my LEA need to administer a locally determined English Language Proficiency (ELP) assessment for 2020–21 or just administer the operational field test?
+Does my LEA need to administer a locally determined English language proficiency (ELP) assessment for 2021–22 or just administer the operational field test?

-The California Department of Education highly recommends that someone who knows the student well and is able to understand the student's preferred communication mode administer the test.
+The California Department of Education highly recommends an educator who knows the student well and is able to understand the student's preferred communication mode administer the test.
+TEs should review the Test Examiner Checklist to administer the Alternate ELPAC.

 What is second scoring?

 A subset of local educational agencies (LEAs) that have students taking the Alternate ELPAC will be selected to participate in second scoring.
 This means that a second test examiner (TE) will be present at the time of testing to score each student's responses to certain items.
 LEAs will be chosen to participate annually, on a rotating basis.
-Please refer to this handout to obtain more information on second scoring.
+Please refer to the How to Second Score for the Alternate ELPAC to obtain more information on second scoring.

 Why is second scoring required for the Alternate ELPAC?